radar/guides/warden/README.markdown

 And here's your first real taste of what warden does.
 The `env['warden']` object is a warden proxy object that acts as the gateway to all things authentication within your application.
+The `env` comes from Rack, but the `env['warden']` thing comes from the `Warden::Manager` middleware.

 If you tell it to logout, it'll logout the current session.
 If you tell it to authenticate, then it'll authenticate it.

 On the first (real) line of this controller, the aforementioned `env['warden'].logout` is called which will reset the warden session every time the login form is submitted.

 The `env['warden'].authenticate` call in this action is where the real magic happens though.
 The `authenticate` method will tell Warden to look through all